Colorado Supreme Court to address validity of plaintiff's waiver for snowboarding injuries

 She added that the appellate panel did not need to address Litterer’s reliance on a 2024 Supreme Court decision finding a ski operator’s “statutory and regulatory duties” meant an injured skier could not waive her right to sue.

-Litterer appealed to the Supreme Court, arguing no appellate decision had analyzed whether he could release all claims from his accident by agreeing to a later set of terms and conditions.
+Litterer appealed to the Supreme Court, arguing no other Colorado appellate decision had analyzed whether he could release all claims from his accident by agreeing to a later set of terms and conditions.

 “The Court of Appeals and District Court chose the harshest, most unreasonable result possible: complete dismissal of Plaintiff’s case because he purchased a ski pass,” wrote his attorneys.